rescript-react-native/rescript-react-native/README.md

 9. Great you are all set up!
 Check the source of `bs-react-native` to find out more about the implemented APIs and Components.
 If you get stuck just ask on our [Discord Server](https://discord.gg/reasonml)!
 Happy Hacking!

-Here are some more things which will be proabbyl useful for you:
+Here are some more things which will be probably useful for you:
 - [Reason-React Documentation](https://reasonml.github.io/reason-react/)
 - [Bucklescript Manual](http://bucklescript.github.io/bucklescript/Manual.html)

+## Can I really build my React Native app with Reason?
+Yes!
+Check out the [Seattle JS Conf App](https://github.com/FormidableLabs/seattlejsconf-app)for a real world App written with Reason.

 ### Disclaimer